DrNseven/D3D11-Worldtoscreen-Finder/README.md

 # D3D11-Worldtoscreen-Finder
+for UT4 Engine games and for few other games.
+Some other games may need different worldtoscreen function to work.

 ![alt tag](https://github.com/DrNseven/D3D11-Worldtoscreen-Finder/blob/master/w2sloggergithub.jpg)

-D3D11 Worldtoscreen Finder for UT4 Engine games and for few other games x86/x64.
-Some other games may need different worldtoscreen function to work.

 What is worldtoscreen?
 W2S will give you screen coordinates, it can be used for esp and aimbot.